Fixing Keyboard, Disklavier, & Nalbantov USB Issues: FAT32 & Superfloppy Format

 Create FAT32 directly on the whole device with the “ignore partitions” switch: sudo mkfs.vfat -F 32 -I /dev/sdX

-The -I flag tells mkfs.vfat to place the filesystem on the entire disk (superfloppy).
+The -I flag tells mkfs.vfat to place the file system on the entire disk (superfloppy).

 Screenshot of Linux terminal showing lsblk -p, and sudo mkfs.